 Ready to visit Ek Balam?
 Here’s what you need to know!

 The entrance fee is steep for a Mayan ruin site in Mexico.

-When you compare this price to the popular Tulum ruins, which clock in at an 80 peso price tag, Ek Balam is comparatively expensive!
+When you compare this price to the popular Tulum ruins, which clocks in at a 95 peso price tag as of 2024, Ek Balam is comparatively expensive!

 … but it’s 100% worth it.